Emphasis: Audio Production

 Emphasis: Audiovisual Production, Social Change, Critical Thinking, and Latino Empowerment

 Dr. Guerra is a researcher, producer, and educator.
 His primary research interests include critical educational technologies among low-income Latino students and organic educational technologies.
 He is currently an Assistant Professor at San Francisco State University in the BECA Department.
+Dr. Guerra will be on leave for the Spring 2018 semester.

 Emphasis: Broadcast Journalism